Search Trees for a Missing Cat

 The thought of searching all of the huge number of trees in your area may be so overwhelming that you may find it difficult to get motivated to search at all, so focus your search at first on only those trees that cats are most likely to climb.
 For various reasons, cats are more likely to climb a tree close to a barrier such as a fence, creek, or building.
 When they are exploring and cross a barrier, they are sometimes surprised to find a hostile creature on the other side who chases them up a tree.
 Also, when they are being chased and run into a barrier, they will naturally be forced to go up.
 Similarly, when they are chased across a clearing to a wooded area, they will often climb one of the first few trees they find along the tree line.
 Cats can certainly be found in a tree in the interior of a wooded area or yard, but you are more likely to find them in these border areas.
 Be aware that they sometimes climb a tree by a house and then jump down onto the roof and get stuck there, so check roofs too.

 Cats perch most often next to the trunk of the tree, so the first place to look is up and down the trunk at every limb from both sides of the tree.
 After that, look along the entire length of each limb while paying particular attention to any horizontal forks in the limb, because cats like to perch there where they can spread their body across both legs of the fork for stability.
-If the limb is at least roughly the same diameter as the cat, he may stretch out on his belly in line with the limb.
+They are looking for a level, broad area where they can rest comfortably, so you won't likely find them on a sloped portion of a limb.
+Instead, they may go far out a sloped limb to a point where it becomes more level.
+If the limb is level and at least roughly the same diameter as the cat, he may stretch out on his belly in line with the limb.
 Sometimes, they will go out toward the end of the limb where much of the foliage is, and that makes it harder to see them.
 Also, closely examine any nests or other collections of leaves and twigs that may have formed, because they sometimes use that for a perch and can be very difficult to see.
 Look for an ear poking above or a tail hanging out.
 Look also for cavities in the tree, especially at the top of a broken stem.
 A cat can crawl in to that cavity and be impossible to see from the ground, and that is when you really need him to talk to you.

 If you still have not found your cat, it is worthwhile to search again the next day, because cats move around in the tree.
 They often move to higher or lower places and may be more visible or talkative the next time you search.
 They also often fall out of the tree, especially during the night, and then return home acting as if nothing happened.
 If they come home with a limp or injured claw, that is a sign that they were in a tree.
 But don't wait for your cat to fall out and return home.
 They may not fall out of the tree at all, or, if they do, it could be weeks later.
 Your cat is waiting for you to rescue him, so get out there and search.